 A brief history of the city with important years were re-enacted here.

 Plan to spend 45 minutes here.
 The entrance itself is attractive with a big structure "I Love KL" by the side of it.
 Visitors will usually take photos with this structure.
-Admission is free of charge and there are counters to help you with any travel bookings or enquiry regarding the city that you may have.
+Admission fee is RM10 and there are counters to help you with any travel bookings or enquiry regarding the city that you may have.
 Take some brochures to help you move around the city.

 One of the brochures that you must take is the Kuala Lumpur Walks & Tours Map.
 This map provides a comprehensive write-up on the places of interest in Kuala Lumpur.
 Take some time to read and see the information on the heritage and culture here before exploring the city.
 Photos and a brief description of the historical buildings around the city are included in this informative map.